robbarry/robbarry-website/content/_index.md

 I love investigative reporting, programming and getting to the bottom of mysteries.
-I have expertise reverse-engineering algorithms, deep-diving into offshore money networks, sleuthing through public records and creating big data-driven stories.
+I have expertise reverse-engineering algorithms, deep-diving into offshore money networks, sleuthing through public records and helping create big, data-driven projects.

 Before joining the WSJ in 2011, I worked at the Miami Herald, where I did a bunch of jobs, ranging from covering life in North Miami Beach to hand-crafting